Pikeville, Kentucky: History

-On March 25, 1822, state officials decided to build a new county seat named "Liberty", 1.5 mi below the mouth of the Russell Fork River.
+On March 25, 1822, state officials decided to build a new county seat named "Liberty", 1.5 mi below the mouth of the Russell Fork.
 Public disapproval of the site led a new decision on December 24, 1823, to establish the county seat on land donated by local farmer Elijah Adkins.
-This settlement was established as the town of Pike after the county in 1824.
-This was changed in 1829 to Piketon and the town was incorporated under that name in 1848.
-In 1850, this was changed to the present Pikeville.
-Pikeville was host to a part of the Hatfield-McCoy feud, and patriarch Randall McCoy as well as his wife and daughter are buried on a hillside overlooking the town.
+This settlement was established as the town of Pike in 1824, taking its name from Pike County, which was named after brigadier general and explorer Zebulon Pike.
+The name was changed in 1829 to Piketon and incorporated under that name in 1848; it was renamed Pikeville in 1850.

+Pikeville was host to part of the Hatfield–McCoy feud.
+Randolph McCoy and his wife and daughter are buried on a hillside overlooking the town.

 The National Civic League designated Pikeville as an All-American City in 1965.

 From 1973 to 1987, the Pikeville Cut-Through was constructed immediately west of downtown.
-The massive rock cut is one of the largest civil engineering projects in the western hemisphere, moving nearly 18000000 cuyd of soil and rock.
+The massive rock cut is one of the largest civil engineering projects in the Western Hemisphere, moving nearly 18000000 cuyd of soil and rock.
 The project alleviated traffic congestion in downtown and eliminated flooding by rerouting the Levisa Fork River.

 From 1982 to 1984, Pikeville was home to the Pikeville Cubs and Pikeville Brewers.
 Pikeville played as a member of the Rookie level Appalachian League.
-Pikeville was an affiliate of the Milwaukee Brewers (1982) and Chicago Cubs (1983–1984).
+Pikeville was an affiliate of the Milwaukee Brewers (1982) and Chicago Cubs (1983–84).
 Baseball Hall of Fame member Greg Maddux played for the 1984 Pikeville Cubs in his first professional season.

 The city has been a center of rapid development in Eastern Kentucky since the 1990s.
 Pikeville College (now the University of Pikeville) opened the Kentucky College of Osteopathic Medicine in 1997.
-The university also opened the Kentucky College of Optometry, the first optometry school in Central Appalachia, in the fall of 2016.
-In October 2005, the 7,000 seat, multi-purpose Appalachian Wireless Arena opened in downtown.
+The university also opened the Kentucky College of Optometry, Central Appalachia's first optometry school, in 2016.
+In 2005, the 7,000 seat, multi-purpose Appalachian Wireless Arena opened in downtown.
 Pikeville Medical Center has established itself as a regional healthcare center.
 In 2014, a new 11-story clinic and a 10-story parking structure was completed at a cost of $150 million.
 The hospital has also become a member of the Mayo Clinic Care Network.
 In 2013, construction began on a shopping center known as Pikeville Commons.
-The first stores opened in the shopping center in October 2014.
+The first stores opened in the shopping center in 2014.

 Late 2017 saw several announcements regarding tenants for the recently opened Kentucky Enterprise Industrial Park.
-Following an announcement on October 27, 2017, construction has begun on a 60,000 square foot manufacturing facility to be owned and operated by SilverLiner, whose primary business is expected to be the manufacture and assembly of tanks for tanker trucks.
+Construction has begun on a 60,000 square foot manufacturing facility to be owned and operated by SilverLiner, whose primary business is expected to be the manufacture and assembly of tanks for tanker trucks.

-In September 2018, Pikeville's City government was named 2018 KLC City Government of the Year by the Kentucky League of Cities.
-This was the inaugural year for the award and was intended to recognize "a city that has done something transformational and our first ever recipient certainly demonstrates a city making a huge impact on its region."
+In 2018, the Kentucky League of Cities named Pikeville's city government the KLC City Government of the Year.
+This was the award's inaugural year; it was intended to recognize "a city that has done something transformational, and our first ever recipient certainly demonstrates a city making a huge impact on its region."